janmarschalkowski-cmyk/irsdkdocs/docs/telemetry/brake.md

 # Brake <Badge text="float" />

-Brake is a float value determined by the percentage of brake application being applied in-sim after any brake force curves are taken into consideration, with 0 being a closed throttle and 1 being fully open.
+Brake is a float value determined by the percentage of brake application being applied in-sim after any brake force curves are taken into consideration, with 0 being no brake-input and 1 being maximum brake-input.

 For the pedal position please see [BrakeRaw](brakeraw.md)